-District cooling: a better alternative to air conditioning? – DW – 09/08/2023
+District cooling: A better alternative to air conditioning? – DW – 09/08/2023

 More efficient than household air-conditioning systems

-In modern cooling technology as used in refrigerators, air conditioners and heat pumps, a gas is compressed in a closed system where it becomes a vapour.
+In modern cooling technology as used in refrigerators, air conditioners and heat pumps, a gas is compressed in a closed system where it becomes a vapor.
 The process releases heat.
-The pressure is then reduced, causing the vapour to warm again and become gaseous.
+The pressure is then reduced, causing the vapor to warm again and become gaseous.
 In the process, heat energy is extracted, creating a cooling effect.

 Using various measures, large refrigeration plants can produce cold in a more environmentally friendly way than small plants.